AKKrozel/blackhole-raytracing/README.md

 ## Usage

-This project uses three .cpp files to output data that is then used by the highres-bh-animation.ipynb to create images and animations.
+Three separate .cpp files are used to various output data that is then used by the highres-bh-animation.ipynb to create images and animations.
 - raytraceOverAngles.cpp takes snapshots of the blackhole from various elevations and outputs .csv files representing the light intensity seen at each pixel on the virtual screen.
 - raytraceForTimes.cpp outputs a .csv file that gives the time taken by each light ray to reach termination starting from the virtual screen.
 - raytraceForLightPaths.cpp outputs .csv files containing the cartesian coordinate positions of the light rays over the course of their simulation